apigee/openbank/README.md

 ```

-This will interactively prompt you for your Edge and BaaS credentials, and will then create / deploy all relevants bundles and artifacts and will provision the **OpenBank Sandbox** on your own Org.
+This will interactively prompt you for following details, and will then create / deploy all relevants bundles and artifacts and will provision the **OpenBank Sandbox** on your own Org.

++ Edge Org name
++ Edge Username
++ Edge Password
++ Edge Env for deployemnt
++ Usergrid(BaaS) Org Name
++ Usergrid(BaaS) App Name
++ Usergrid(BaaS) App Client Id
++ Usergrid(BaaS) App Client Secret

 ## Design
 The APIs provided are configurable to connect to your own Banking backend and / or provide your own consent apps.
 The following sections will help you understand this solution so that you can go about this on your own.